Zach Johnson holds early lead at Travelers Championship

 The Travelers was selected by the PGA last year as its "Tournament of the Year" and the "Players Choice."
 That has helped attract a 156-player field that includes five of the world's top 10 ranked golfers and all four reigning major championship winners.

+British Open champ Jordan Spieth, who won last year's tournament by holing out from a greenside bunker in a playoff, eagled his sixth hole of the first round by sinking his third shot from the sand and was 4 under par through eight holes.
+Rory McIlroy, who like Spieth played the tournament for the first time a year ago, was also at 4 under on the front nine.

-Masters winner Patrick Reed, PGA Championship winner Justin Thomas and Jordan Spieth, the defending British Open and Travelers champion, all are on the course Thursday afternoon.
+Masters winner Patrick Reed and PGA Championship winner Justin Thomas also were on the course Thursday afternoon.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to fix the spelling of Zach, not Zack.